The Queen’s Gambit: The chess craze everywhere except Japan

 Japanese street chess and shinken-shi Shogi champions

 With the Queen’s Gambit-fuelled boom, playing chess for money appears to be getting more popular.
 Some sites now regularly offer chess markets, and there are now bookmakers for Japanese punters as well.
-While this kind of gambling was generally prohibited in Japan during the Edo and Meiji periods, shinken-shi, which literally means “serious masters”, were those who made a living by playing Shogi, and they exist as far back in history as records go.
+While this kind of gaming was generally prohibited in Japan during the Edo and Meiji periods, shinken-shi, which literally means “serious masters”, were those who made a living by playing Shogi, and they exist as far back in history as records go.
 There were a number of well-known shinken-shi when Japanese street Shogi flourished, and street games between professionals were considered part of paying one’s dues.
 Public Shogi gaming was common, just like park chess or street chess, until sponsors disappeared in the 1950s.
 Nowadays, Shogi is very common among all Japanese, not just middle aged and older people.
 But street Shogi is uncommon among the young.

 The editorial unit